musikele/musikele.github.io/_drafts/designing-the-documentation-for-a-tech-product.md

 * The first one explains, in current English, every possible feature in the form of a tutorial.
 Many topics are explored in sections (for example there's the _security_ section).
 * The second website contains just the APIs and explains, for every API, what every field does.
 It also contains examples of requests and responses.

-The first website was made using jekyll; the second was created using a tool called Slate.
+The first website was made using [jekyll](Https://jekyllrb.com); the second was created using a tool called [Slate](https://github.com/lord/slate).

-In the first website I think I have covered everything: form how to sign up to how to handle very custom configurations.
+In the first website I think I have covered everything: form how to sign up to how to handle custom configurations.

-Every API referenced in the jekyll documentation is linked to the slate one, so a user can easily enter in details.
+Every API referenced in the jekyll documentation is linked to the slate one, so a user can easily dive in details.

 ## The most difficult part

 Architecturing the whole solution was the toughest job.

-I had to be sure everything was clear enough for newcomers, and clear for experienced customers.
+I had to be sure everything was clear enough for newcomers, and also clear for experienced customers.

 I had to organize stuff into chapters, sections, remembering where and when I was going to talk about a topic and to link it in the future.

 Then, the job of actually writing the documentation was easy (and a little bit boring!) because the most difficult part was already done.

-And let's not forget other aspects: allow users to search the docs, deploy a beta version of the docs for internal and review purposes, handle versions...
+I've not mentioned other technical aspects: allow users to search the docs, deploy a beta version of the docs for internal and review purposes, handle versions...

 ## Feedbacks